 Seek Shelter (Tornado) drills: Athens Technical College participates in the annual Statewide Tornado Drills.
 ATC participated in drills and training including all ATC Campuses on Active Shooter, Tornado, Fire, and Bomb Evacuation.
-Drills were conducted on the Elbert Campus on 14 June 2023, the Walton Campus on 12 June 2023, and the Athens Campus on 12 June 2023.
-Greene Campus closed in June 2023.
+Drills were conducted on the Elbert Campus on 10 July 2024, the Walton Campus on 11 July 2024, and the Athens Campus on 12 July 2024.
+Greene Campus closed on 30 June 2023.